List of newspapers in Oklahoma

 The List of newspapers in Oklahoma lists every daily and non-daily news publication currently operating in the U.S. state of Oklahoma.
 The list includes information on where the publication is produced, whether it is distributed daily or non-daily, what its circulation is, and who publishes it.
 For those newspapers that are also published online, the website is given.
-This is a list of daily newspapers currently published in Oklahoma.
-For weekly newspapers, see List of newspapers in Oklahoma.